RyutoSetsujin/taiko-bruh-master/README.md

 You can play most stable version of the game here: https://ryutosetsujin.github.io/taiko-bruh-master

-Controls are D F J K
-F and J for the red notes, D and K for the blue notes.
+Controls are D F J K. F and J for the red notes, D and K for the blue notes.
 Use D and K to select a song and difficulty, and press F or J to proceed.